JialuJialu/Social-Dynamic-Lab/README.md

-# wiki (start here!)
+# Wiki

-We plan to turn this repository into a store of knowledge for the lab.
+**IMPORTANT**: before you make any changes, read this entire file.
+Refer to the [markdown formatting guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) liberally.

+## Purpose

+We are in the process of storing lab knowledge here.
 This includes:

 1. Coding best practices
 2. Vesta information (pacakges, maintenance, etc.)